Do I Have a Wage and Hour Case?

 Yes, you can sue if your employer is withholding pay.
 Employers need to pay employees their due wages on time.
 According to the Pennsylvania Wage Payment and Collection Law, your employer should pay your wages.
 If they fail to do so, your employer could face penalties like a civil lawsuit.

 Most likely, your employment agreement outlines your wages and the frequency at which you should receive payments.
-If you have questions or concerns about a withheld payment, first review this agreement.
+If you have questions about a withheld payment, first review this agreement.
 If you are still unsure about some of the language contained in your employment agreement, contact an attorney who can offer clarification.

 Even if you quit your job or your employer terminates your employment, they cannot withhold your pay.
 You should still receive your wages in full and on time, typically by your next usual payday.